Identifying the latent space geometry of network models through analysis of curvature: Introduction

 Social, economic, biological, and technological networks play a crucial role in a myriad of environments.
 Job referrals \citep{granovetter1973,calvo2004,beaman2012,heath2018firms}, neurological function \citep{leung2008caenorhabditis}, epidemics \citep{hoffrh2002,bansal2010dynamic,sewell2015latent}, social media \citep{romero2011differences,myers2014bursty,cho2016latent}, informal insurance \citep{ambrusms2012,cai2017interfirm}, education decisions \citep{calvo2009peer}, sexual health \citep{handcock2004likelihood}, financial contagion \citep{gai2010contagion,elliott2014financial,acemoglu2015systemic}, international trade \citep{chaney2014network}, and politics \citep{diprete2011segregation} are among the many settings in which networks play a major role.
 Modeling network formation is, therefore, essential for both descriptive and counterfactual analyses.

-Constructing such models is, however, challenging from a statistical perspective since networks typically feature higher-order dependence between the connections.
-Phenomena such as transitivity and the tendency for a friend of a friend to be a friend are common in networks and mean that standard statistical approaches, which assume independence across connections, aren't appropriate.
-One common approach for modeling this dependence structure is the latent space model, introduced by \citep*{hoffrh2002}.
-The latent space model estimates a probability distribution over graphs that is consistent with the single instance of the graph observed in practice.
-It assigns each actor in the network to a position on a low-dimensional manifold.
+Constructing such models is challenging from a statistical perspective since networks typically feature higher-order dependence between the connections.
+Phenomena such as transitivity are common and mean that standard regression approaches, which assume independence across connections, are not appropriate.
+A common approach for modeling this dependence structure is the latent space model, introduced by \cite*{hoffrh2002}.
+One estimates a probability distribution over graphs that is consistent with the single, observed graph.
+The model assigns each node in the network to a position on a low-dimensional manifold.
 Likelihood of a connection is inversely proportional to distance between actors on a manifold with a pre-specified dimension and geometry.
 Connections are assumed independent conditional on the latent positions.
+Standard practice in this area assumes a manifold class beforehand.